The Curious Case of Benjamin Button movie review

 The Curious Case of Benjamin Button Movie - The Most Oscar Nominations for the year it was released.
 Warning - Review contains spoilers , full synopsis

-Leading the Oscar contenders was The Curious Case of Benjamin Button.
+This hub contains a film review of The Curious Case of Benjamin Button the movie.
+The Curious Case of Benjamin Button is a curious case indeed.
+The movie really makes you think "whaaat??".
+The notions of medical mystery and fantastical fantasy blend for an at times spellbinding and riveting plot in the movie.
+As all the best, most thought provoking and most dynamic movies are annually regarded for award consideration, leading the contenders for the Oscar award or Academy Award was The Curious Case of Benjamin Button.
 It was being considered for thirteen different Academy Awards, including best picture, best actor (Brad Pitt), best director (David Fincher), best supporting actress (Taraji P. Henson), best visual effects (Eric Barba, et al.) and best original score (Alexandre Desplat) It is indeed an excellent, well made film.
 Starring Brad Pitt and Cate Blanchett, The Curious Case of Benjamin Button is a different type of film, the likes of which we do not typically see.
-Based on a 1920s short story by the iconic author, F. Scott Fitzgerald, it might come as no surprise that the caliber of the film is so great.
+Based on a 1920s short story by the iconic author, F. Scott Fitzgerald, it might come as no surprise that the caliber of the film, The Curious Case of Benjamin Button is so great.

 Queenie, a character played by Taraji P. Henson, works at the home and discovers Benjamin on the doorstep.
 She exclaims, "He's a miracle, that's for certain.
 Just not the type one wishes to see."
 Taraji P. Henson, of Hustle and Flow among other works, does an excellent job in this film and is commanding of her role.
 Her ownership of the role, Queenie is one of the many contributions the cast makes to adding so much realism to this strange story.
 Taraji P. Henson's versatility in acting is to be appreciated as is her confidence.
 In a published February 2009 interview to Essence magazine, she stated "I'm a trained actress..Equip me with a dialect coach.
 Let me stay in Paris or London for a week; you'd think I was born and raised there.
 I can do it.
 I know my talent."

-The film, as a whole, is not a comedy however.
+The film, The Curious Case of Benjamin Button as a whole, is not a comedy however.
 Furthermore, although the far fetched plot about a man who is born old and ages backward might seem very much like science fiction, it is not revealed as that either.
 This is a poignant romantic drama that makes us think about life and death, and what we do with life while we have it despite whatever "unusual circumstances" we might have.

 The screenplay for The Curious Case of Benjamin Button was written by Eric Roth.
 Many people who have seen the film claim to find similarities to Forrest Gump (screenplay also written by Eric Roth).
 The similarity seems to predominantly lie in another lovable character overcoming adversity and living life to the fullest.
 As Benjamin Button grows up, he has many adventures including serving in war.
 Very notable among his experiences is falling in love.
 Now, to make for a convincing love story, that is appealing to the audience, the paths of Benjamin (Pitt) and his love interest, Daisy (Cate Blanchett), must cross at the most opportune time.
 It is not until they "meet in the middle" that their passion becomes an integral part of the story.
 Daisy is aging normally and Benjamin is aging backwards, so it is when they are in their mid forties that we are truly drawn in to the love story that is theirs.